lski/webpack-babel-typescript-react-template/Readme.md

 A template for building an SPA with minimal production footprint.

 -   Yarn
--   Webpack 5
+-   Webpack 5+
--   Babel 7+
+-   Babel 7.10+
--   Typescript 4.1
+-   Typescript 4.1+
--   ESLint 7+
+-   ESLint
--   Prettier 2+
+-   Prettier
 -   React via CDN (Guide to easily switch to Preact)

-An alternative to [Create React App (CRA)](https://facebook.github.io/create-react-app/) it is designed for internal use, but available for others to use.
+An alternative to [Create React App (CRA)](https://facebook.github.io/create-react-app/) it is designed for personal use, but available for others to use.

-**\_NB:** The project deliberately doesnt include a styling solution, as many projects require different use cases, instead it relies on the style tag in React.\_

-### Public folder for assests

-Like with CRA images can either be imported (recommended) or directly added to the public folder.
-Anything in the public folder will get copied to the outputDir (see [settings](#settings)) and can be referenced from the website root in html.

-### Code Splitting

-Code splitting is supported, as this project is based on webpack, however there is no default router included as its easy to add one 'as and when' you need one.
-And code splitting should just 'work'.

-### .env

-An optional `.env` file is supported, however the default implementation is to restrict environment variables available in the react application to values beginning with `REACT_APP_` to reduce the chance of exposing sensitive information by mistake.
+### Out the Box Features

+-   Code splitting (provided by webpack) when dynamic imports `import()` is used
+-   Using a `.env` file to set your environment variables.
+-   \_`import`ing images into code
+-   Browserlist support
+-   Eslint linting and prettier with pre-commit hooks to ensure code quality
+-   Container (dockerfile) support
+-   Bundle analysis

+_**Note:** This project intentionally offers minimal features its build, but with guides to add features, such as styling, because many projects require different use cases._

 ## Setup

--   Fork (or clone) the repo _(If clone please remember to change the remote `origin`)._

--   Run the following to find out the packages that need updating.

-    ```js
-    yarn outdated
+-   Get code

+    ```bash
+    # Clone
+    git clone git@github.com:lski/webpack-babel-typescript-react-template.git

+    # Remove the remote, which points at the template code
+    git remote remove origin

+    # Update packages
+    yarn upgrade-interactive --latest # or `yarn outdated`
     ```

-    Using the details update the packages that need updated.
-Obviously depending on what those are e.g. webpack, then you might want to do it incrementally. **NB** You could also look at the [`yarn upgrade-interactive --latest`](https://classic.yarnpkg.com/en/docs/cli/upgrade-interactive/) command which makes it more painless.

--   Change properties in `package.json` remembering the following.
+-   Change fields in `package.json`:

     -   name
     -   description
     -   contributors
     -   keywords

--   Change the webpage title _(This can be done in the `public/index.html` page)._
+-   Remove everything above this comment ;) and replace it with your project information :)

+## Scripts

+To run the application the scripts are similar to those of Create React App.

+-   `yarn run start` Starts a development build using `webpack-dev-server`
+-   `yarn run build` Creates a minified production ready build
+-   `yarn run build:dev` Similar to `build` but creates an unoptimised development ready build.
+-   `yarn run lint` Runs eslint on the code, highlighting any errors/warnings.
+-   `yarn run lint:fix` Applies auto fixes, where possible, to errors/warnings found by `yarn run lint`.
+-   `yarn run analysis`

+    Uses `webpack-bundle-analyzer` to create a report on both the development & production builds.
+To view the reports naigate to `/report` and open the html files.

-## Settings & Environment Variables
+## Settings

-All settings are optional and are set using the command line:
+All settings are optional and are set using the command line (via webpacks --env flag) or environment variables:

 -   `--env server.host=0.0.0.0` (default: `0.0.0.0`)